 The skin is the body’s largest organ and provides many key bodily functions.
-The skin protects against heat, sunlight, injury, and infection, helps control body temperature and stores water, fat, and vitamin D. The skin has two main layers are the upper or outer layer called the epidermis and lower or inner layer called the dermis.
+The skin protects against heat, sunlight, injury, and infection, helps control body temperature and stores water, fat, and vitamin D. The skin has two main layers: the upper or outer layer called the epidermis and the lower or inner layer called the dermis.
 Skin cancers begin in the cells of the epidermis.1

 - Squamous cells are thin, flat cells that form the top layer of the epidermis and can become squamous cell cancers.

-- Basal cells are found that reside under the squamous cells and can develop into basal cell cancers.
+- Basal cells reside under the squamous cells and can develop into basal cell cancers.

 Signs of Melanoma